swirtSJW/migration_tools/README.md

 As a result, additional work is often needed to tune the finder method stacks for each Obtainer to obtain the elements if they exist.

-   drush migrate-import UsaoWdtnPressRelease
+   drush migrate-import OurPressReleases

-# Migrate Menu
+## Migrate Menu
 When you have all the content migrated on your machine, run one of these commands to build the menu.

-    drush mt-generate-menu usao-wdtn --menu-location-uri='usao/tnw/index.htm' --local-base-uri='usao-wdtn' --css-selector='ul#navbar' --recurse='FALSE'
+    drush mt-generate-menu subdirectory --menu-location-uri='subdirectory/index.htm' --local-base-uri='subdirectory' --css-selector='ul#navbar' --recurse='FALSE'

 The first argument is the abbreviation of organization or district.
 The options:
 * menu-location-uri is the original path to the page where the menu exists.
 * local-base-uri is the new location of the menu.
 * selector is the css selector to use to find the menu on the page.
 * recurse Whether or not load and crawl the primary pages to obtain menu items from those pages.

 This will crawl the old menu and generate a text file for importing the menu.
 Scan the menu for odd urls that may have gotten caught in the crawler.
 If a full url appears, it is an indication that the page has not been migrated yet, so it links to the live site and will redirect accordingly when the page is eventually migrated.
 An http://  makes drupal treat it like an external link.  example: http://www.legacysite.com/foo/bar/somepage.html

 The following command will import the menu.

-    drush digm usao-wdtn-menu.txt usao-wdtn
+    drush digm my-menu.txt subdirectory

-# Advanced Methods
+### Advanced Methods
 Sometimes you need some unusual methods:
 * Restricting by Content Type
 * Restricting by a subpath
 * Restricting by Date

-#Restricting by Content Type
+### Restricting by Content Type
 There are times when you have multiple content types residing in the same directory and we need to limit them so that a press release migration brings in only press releases and skips non press releases.
 Here are the basic steps:

 1. Add the Obtainer for content_type to your migration.

         // Put this in your migration _construct
         $type = new ObtainerInfo('content_type', "ObtainContentType");
         // Add any finders you need.
 Each one will take a shot at identifying the content type.